rogelioprieto/linux-tips/exfat-windows.md

 ## Problem:

-When you receive the exFAT is mounted as read-only in Windows 7; so you can't write in this drive.
+When you connect an exFAT drive is mounted as read-only in Windows 7; so you can't write in this drive.

 ## Solution:
 To solve it, you can make use of Windows ```Diskpart``` and check the disk using ```chkdsk``` command.